Updated August 2026

 Why we picked it

 CeraVe's formulation philosophy of adding 3 essential ceramides plus niacinamide to every product applies here brilliantly: the ceramides protect the barrier while retinol does its work.
 Concentration is encapsulated retinol (proprietary, equivalent to ~0.1%), gentler than direct retinol.
-In our test, 7 of 8 beginners tolerated it well — the one exception had very sensitive skin and switched to our top pick.
-Results: +6% texture, +4% firmness over 8 weeks.
+The ceramide-and-niacinamide base makes this one of the gentler starting points for beginners who tolerate it well — the one exception had very sensitive skin and switched to our top pick.
 Less dramatic than premium picks but legitimately effective at drugstore pricing.

 Pros